kostamat011/MicroJavaCompiler/README.md

 # MicroJava compiler

 Goal of this project was implementation of compiler for MicroJava.
+This project was for course Compiler Construction 1.

 ## Compiler parts

 Implement compiler is consisted of 4 parts:
 1.)
-Lexer - generated using JFlex
+Lexer - generated using JFlex.
+Specification .lex file is located in spec folder.
 2.)
-Parser - generated using CUP
+Parser - generated using CUP.
+Specification .cup file is located in spec folder.
 3.)
 Semantic checker
 4.)
 Code Generator